Diana R. Samek, Ph.D.

 (334) 844-3173 | 203 Spidle Hall

-- The purpose of this course is to increase students’ awareness and understanding of adolescent and young adult development.
-Specifically, we will evaluate normative biological, psychological, and social changes that occur during adolescence and the transition to early adulthood.
+The purpose of this course is to increase students’ awareness and understanding of adolescent development.
+We will evaluate normative biological, psychological, and social changes that occur during adolescence and the transition into adulthood.
 We will account for context (e.g., family, peer, school, culture) and study the development of cognition, identity, gender, and sexuality, as well as more problematic behaviors, such as substance use, delinquency, and depression.
 We will cover a number of different theories, including Bronfenbrenner’s ecological theories, family systems theory, and the developmental psychopathology approach.
-Research methods will also be reviewed and incorporated into the material, with special attention to distinguishing correlation from causation, the importance of longitudinal research studies, as well as the utility of other research designs used to tease apart cause and effect (e.g., twin and adoption studies, experimental designs with treatment and control groups).
+Research methods will also be reviewed and incorporated into the material, with special attention to distinguishing correlation from causation.
 Students will also critique primary source research articles on a topic of their choosing and complete a literature review paper by course completion.

 Prerequisites: HDFS 2010: Lifespan Human Development in Family Context; 2.25 GPA.